med1/guns.lol-username-checker/README.md

-if you want to contact
+if you want contact to me
 - discord: medi0s
 - instagram: medi0s